 “Service” is the university’s motto — and a way of life at UNCG.
 Team up to serve the community through service-learning projects and living-learning communities.
-To find out more about our community’s needs and how you can get involved, contact the Office of Leadership and Service-Learning.
+To find out more about our community’s needs and how you can get involved, contact the Office of Leadership and Civic Engagement.

 Sports and recreation

 UNCG’s 17 Division I athletic teams compete in NCAA Division I (Southern Conference).

 Men’s teams: baseball, basketball, cross country, golf, soccer, tennis, indoor track, and track and field